seanluyk/audio101/activities.md

 ~~~
 ### 3.4 Visualize your audio files
 #### Create a spectrogram!
+-Pick one of your Captain John Black closing line files for this activity
 - In **Terminal** type:
 ~~~shell
 sox filename1.wav -n spectrogram -h -t 'title text' -o [filename.png]